“Nobody loves a black girl. Not even herself”― Nicole Dennis-Benn

 My relationship with colourism and my blackness started from a young age but my blackness was not really apparent to me until I moved to the UK when I was a child.
 I became more aware of my surroundings and what it meant to be black in a space that was predominantly white… or rather, spaces built for white people.

 I was astutely aware that I was different.
 I had a thick Jamaican accent, my skin was dark, so were my eyes and my hair was kinky-curly.
-I soon grew to hate being in the sun because I didn’t want to get darker, even though I had spent the first several years of my life growing up in Jamaica where there was no hiding from the sun – even if I had wanted to, which I didn’t.
+I soon grew to hate being in the sun because I didn’t want to get darker, even though I had spent the first several years of my life growing up in Jamaica where there was no hiding from the sun.
 It took two years before I begged my mother to perm my hair straight, I wanted to be pretty like all my white friends and all the other pretty people I was seeing on TV.
 At the time no-one on TV had my curly afro, even the black people.
 To my young mind, that meant that my hair had to go because all I wanted to do more than anything in the world, was fit in.

 The process of perming my hair was painful.
 You’d have to mix this powder with a liquid and then apply it from the roots down.
 The longer it stayed in, the better because then you were guaranteed dead-straight locs and no wavy bits.
 But the longer it stayed the more it itched and burned.
 I remember each time I did it my scalp would always burn, and I was told to keep it in for a bit longer otherwise it wouldn’t work properly.
 I would cry but over time the tears stopped and I gritted my teeth, because it was the price I was willing to pay to look beautiful.
 The first week of the perm I would be picking out burnt bits of scalp from my hair and oiling my tender head furiously to soothe the pain… long after the cream was washed out.
 Then I’d repeat the whole process six weeks later.

 I decided to stop perming my hair when I was 16 years old, I’m not sure what triggered that decision but I’m glad I made it.
-But my decision was met with some resistance from people I knew.
+My decision was met with some resistance from people I knew.
 I remember one friend telling me that she thought I looked better with straight hair.
-I was told my hair looked “tough”, meaning that it wasn’t manageable and looked difficult to style basically saying it didn’t look good.
+I was told my hair looked “tough”, meaning that it wasn’t manageable and looked difficult to style.
 I was questioned a lot about why I would give up my long straight hair, and told that it wouldn’t take long before I returned to perming.
-I’m happy to say my hair has been chemical free since ‘13 and I am way happier for it, even though I have broken so many combs in the process!
+I’m happy to say my hair has been chemical free since 2013 and I am way happier for it, even though I have broken so many combs in the process!

 I was 16 years old when I made another important decision.
 I made the choice to actively try and learn to love the skin I was in, to embrace my melanin.
 At the time I had been lightening my skin with creams for just over a year.
 It was another way to try and make myself prettier, to get as close to white as possible.
 I had the straight hair, so my skin was the next logical step.
 There were many people around me who were doing it, so it seemed normal and I was determined to do it and get my hands on those creams by any means necessary… Fortunately or unfortunately I wasn’t met with resistance when I asked my mum to buy them for me.

-For most of my life (because I’m only 23) I have always been striving to be desirable in a world that told me that I was not worthy of that.
+For most of my life I have always been striving to be desirable in a world that told me that I was not worthy of that.
 I know this is not the same experience for every black girl out there, but it is for a lot of us.
-When you’re constantly seeing these messages – that your blackness is something to be ashamed off… not just from other races but from other black people too, it’s hard to not internalise them and start behaving in ways that are harmful.
+When you’re constantly seeing these messages – that your blackness is something to be ashamed of… not just from other races but from other black people too, it’s hard not to internalise them and start behaving in ways that are harmful.

 It was small things like having straight hair for important life moments… like prom, birthdays, school photos.
 Or saying things like I wanted to have mixed race children but the right kind, meaning they wouldn’t have my dark complexion or difficult hair.